GSA/digitalgov.gov/content/posts/2015-03-24-usability-design-for-kids-things-federal-workers-should-know.md

 ---
+url: /2015/03/24/usability-design-for-kids-things-federal-workers-should-know/
 date: 2015-03-24 10:00:50 -0400
-title: 'Usability Design for Kids\: Things Federal Workers Should Know'
+title: 'Usability Design for Kids: Things Federal Workers Should Know'
 summary: ' I used to teach 8th grade science in inner city Denver in the 1990s.
 After that, I supported special education students and their teachers in North Carolina.
-Around that time (mid-late 1990s), the Internet wasn&rsquo;t really designed for kids —most of the electronic materials I came'
+Around that time (mid-late 1990s), the Internet wasn&rsquo;t really designed for kids &ndash;most of the electronic materials I came'
-authors: [justin-dopke]
+authors:
+  - justin-dopke
 categories:
   - Accessibility
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - accessibility